 - Dare to greet people first

-- Dare to be warm right off the bat (smile, ask friendly questions)
+- Dare to be warm right off the bat (smile and ask friendly questions)

 - If I was uncertain whether someone I met would remember me from last time, I dared to be warm and confident.
 “Hi!
 Good to see you again!”.
 (This has ALWAYS been appreciated and feels much better than ignoring them out of insecurity.)

-- Being warm and friendly doesn’t mean being needy (Like I talked about before).
+- Being warm and friendly doesn’t mean being needy.

-Mistake no 4: Being bothersome or an oddball by breaking rapport
+Mistake 4: Being bothersome or an oddball by breaking rapport